mgelbart/misc/laptop_setup.md

 - Show all file extensions
   - Finder --> Preferences --> Advanced --> Show all filename extensions
 - Chrome --> Chrome menu --> check "Warn before quitting" (to guard against pressing command-Q instead of command-W)
+- Make screenshots better
+  - In terminal: `defaults write com.apple.screencapture location ~/Downloads/` so they go to Downloads instead of Desktop
+  - Follow [these instructions](https://macmost.com/skip-mac-mojave-screenshot-delay.html) to remove the delay.